edisonchan2013928/KARL-Fast-Kernel-Aggregation-Queries/README.md

 In the "KARL_demo.sh" of "Type_I_epsilon" folder, this includes how to use the auto-tuning method.
 The similar scripts can be also used for other models (e.g. "Type_I_II_tau" and "Type_III_tau").

 Please also check the webpage https://edisonchan2013928.github.io/My-homepage/ for my recent publications.
-We are happy that the related work QUAD [a] is also accepted to the prestigious conference SIGMOD.
-The code of [a] is in "https://github.com/edisonchan2013928/QUAD-for-Kernel-Density-Visualization-KDV-".
+We are happy that some related studies [a],[b] have been accepted in the prestigious conference and journal.

 [a] Tsz Nam Chan, Reynold Cheng, Man Lung Yiu.
-"QUAD: Quadratic-Bound-Based Kernel Density Visualization" Proceedings of ACM Conference on Management of Data (SIGMOD), 2020. (https://edisonchan2013928.github.io/My-homepage/publication/QUAD.pdf)
+"QUAD: Quadratic-Bound-Based Kernel Density Visualization" Proceedings of ACM Conference on Management of Data (SIGMOD), 2020. (https://edisonchan2013928.github.io/My-homepage/publication/QUAD.pdf) (Code: "https://github.com/edisonchan2013928/QUAD-for-Kernel-Density-Visualization-KDV-")
+[b] Tsz Nam Chan, Leong Hou U, Reynold Cheng, Man Lung Yiu, Shivansh Mittal.
+"Efficient Algorithms for Kernel Aggregation Queries" IEEE Transactions on Knowledge and Data Engineering (TKDE), To appear. ("https://edisonchan2013928.github.io/My-homepage/publication/KARL_AK.pdf") (Code: "https://github.com/edisonchan2013928/Fast-Prediction-for-Additive-Kernels-Using-KARL")